jaykeny/tidy-tube/README.md

 # Tidy Tube

-**A lightweight script to declutter YouTube by hiding unwanted videos, filtering recommendations, and improving your browsing experience.**
+**A lightweight script to declutter YouTube by hiding unwanted videos, filtering recommendations, improving your browsing experience.**

 ---